Forms Modulator

 2015 – 2016 (See The Magnetosphere )

-The tin drum is tightly fixed to the soundboard with a soundpost wedged between the back of the tin and the instrument’s backplate to function like a second soundboard (similar to a cello).
-The intention is to amplify the front and back of the tin by encasing it in a larger box adding resonance and pushing more air to produce louder low frequencies.
+The tin drum is securely fixed to the soundboard, with a soundpost wedged between the back of the tin and the instrument’s backplate, creating a secondary resonating surface—similar to a cello’s soundpost function.
+The design intention is to amplify both the front and back of the tin membrane by encasing it in a larger resonant box, which enhances the instrument’s resonance and boosts lower frequencies, allowing it to project a fuller, richer sound.

 Classification: Memebranophone, Electronophone